tinyredinc/notes/real_estate/cofund_raif_ts.md

 ## Management Fee

-The Fund Manager will charge the Fund a management fee of 2% of the Fund's Net Asset Value (NAV) annually, payable in quarterly installments, to cover operating expenses.
-If the actual operational costs incurred by the Fund exceed 2% of the NAV, the Fund Manager will be responsible for covering the excess.
+The Fund Manager will charge a management fee of 2% of the Fund's Net Asset Value (NAV) annually to Class A unitholders, and a management fee of 1.6% of the NAV to Class B unitholders, payable in quarterly installments, to cover operating expenses.
+Should the actual operational costs incurred by the Fund exceed the management fee, the Fund Manager will be responsible for covering the excess.

 Expenses for services typically provided by third parties, which fall outside the Fund's operational costs, will be billed directly to the Fund.
 These expenses include: